xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 ## 1. Problem Analysis

 The problem states that wasteland can only be reclaimed if `all four adjacent cells (up, down, left, right) contain no debris`.
-Thinking this way seems difficult, but换个思路 (changing perspective) might be easier.
+Thinking this way seems difficult, but changing perspective might be easier.
 Let's assume the following $3×3$ wasteland:

 ```
 ...